What laws apply to the collection and use of individuals’ personal information?

 There are a number of laws, regulations and guidelines relating to the collection and use of personal information in South Korea.

 The Personal Information Protection Act (PIPA), the Enforcement Decree of the PIPA and the Enforcement Rules of the PIPA work together to set the general requirements on personal information processing and protection in South Korea, and are designed to protect the freedoms and right of individuals.

-The Act on Promotion of Information and Communications Network Utilization and Information Protection, Etc. (The Network Act), in conjunction with the Enforcement Decree of the Network Act and the Enforcement Rules of the Network Act, protects personal information in the context of communications services, and promotes cybersecurity.
+The Act on Promotion of Information and Communications Network Utilization and Information Protection, Etc. (The Network Act), in conjunction with the Enforcement Decree of the Network Act and the Enforcement Rules of the Network Act, protects personal information in the context of communications networks, and promotes cybersecurity.